hankthevc/studio_b/RUNBOOK.md

 - Keep animations subtle and performant (CSS transitions only; avoid heavy JS timers).
 - All monetization messaging must mirror what’s in `ideas.yaml` and SPEC.
 - Before finalizing an app, compare against TripSpark to ensure polish parity: mobile-first layout, clear flow, deterministic mocks, upsell moment, and share/tweak actions where relevant.

+### 5. Mini-Apps Manifest & Host Shell
+- `apple.json` is the single source of truth for catalog metadata; run `npm run manifest:generate` after any edit to keep `miniapps-manifest.json` + `miniapps-index.html` current and synced into `ios/StudioBHost/Resources/`.
+- The SwiftUI host expects every app to expose the shared shell (`shared/appShell.js`) so `window.MiniHost.requestSubscription`, `.isSubscribed`, `.getAgeCategory`, and `.track` flow through the WKWebView bridge.
+- Declare your test environment before running the host: set `MINIAPP_DEV_ROOT` (absolute repo path) for Simulator file-system loading, and use `STUDIOB_COMMERCE_MODE=storekit` plus the App Store Server API env vars when validating StoreKit 2 + Advanced Commerce.
+- Age gating is enforced host-side through `AgeCategoryProvider`; never collect birthday/age in-app—rely on `MiniHost.getAgeCategory()` to tailor copy or hide surfaces when needed.
+- Universal links/Associated Domains must be regenerated each time the manifest changes: run `npm run manifest:generate` followed by `node scripts/generate_aasa.mjs`, then redeploy the AASA file to `https://miniapps.studio/.well-known/`.